-The length of the heartworm transmission season in the temperate latitudes is critically dependent on the accumulation of sufficient heat to incubate larvae to the infective stage in the mosquito.
+The length of the heartworm transmission season in the temperate latitudes is critically dependent on the accumulation of sufficient heat to incubate larvae to the infective stage in the mosquito (Knight and Lok, 1998; Lok and Knight, 1998).
 The peak months for heartworm transmission in the Northern Hemisphere are typically July and August.
-Models predict that heartworm transmission in the continental United States is limited to 6 months or less above the 37th parallel at approximately the Virginia-North Carolina state line.
-While modelbased predictions of transmission using climatic data are academically appealing, they typically fail to consider several potentially important factors, such as influence of microclimate, unique biological habits and adaptations of the mosquito vectors, variations in time of larval development and mosquito life expectancy, year-to-year temperature fluctuations, and global climate change.
-Predictive risk maps assume that mosquito vectors live for only one month; however, several significant mosquito vectors live and breed for much longer periods, including Aedes albopictus (3 months), Aedes sticticus (3 months), Aedes trivitatus (2 months), Aedes vexans (2 months), and Aedes canadensis (several months).
-There are also documented cases of hibernating Aedes quadrimaculatus surviving for 4 to 5 months, so the predictive risk maps likely reflect a shorter transmission season than actually exists.
+Models predict that heartworm transmission in the continental United States is limited to 6 months or less above the 37th parallel at approximately the Virginia-North Carolina state line (Guerrero et al, 2004).
+While model-based predictions of transmission using climatic data are academically appealing, they typically fail to consider several potentially important factors, such as influence of microclimate, unique biological habits and adaptations of the mosquito vectors, variations in time of larval development and mosquito life expectancy, year-to-year temperature fluctuations, and global climate change.
+Predictive risk maps assume that mosquito vectors live for only one month; however, several significant mosquito vectors live and breed for much longer periods, including Aedes albopictus (3 months) (Löwenberg Neto and Navarro-Silva, 2004), Aedes sticticus (3 months) (Gjullin et al, 1950), Ochlerotatus (formerly Aedes) trivitattus (2 months) (Christensen and Rowley, 1978), Aedes vexans (2 months) (Gjullin et al, 1950), and Ochlerotatus (formerly Aedes) canadensis (several months) (Pratt and Moore, 1960).
+There are also documented cases of hibernating Anopheles quadrimaculatus surviving for 4 to 5 months (Hinman and Hurlbut, 1940), so the predictive risk maps likely reflect a shorter transmission season than actually exists.